stemgirllovescs/MemoryAllocatorCPP/README.md

 * Estimated completion time: 12

-* Actual completion time: (actual time in hours, int or float)
+* Actual completion time: 15

 * Comments: (any additional comments you have)